bnitish101/Pythoh_Django_Add_Template/README.md

-Aother way to do templating by creating html in appliaction instead of projects rule to create directory in application for html files creat templates directory and inside the direcoty must have dictory with the same name as appliction
+Aother way to do templating by creating html in appliaction instead of projects rule to create directory in application for html files creat templates directory and inside the direcoty must have dictory with the same name as appliction Passing values through URL in the routing, with data type